cloudfoundry-attic/hm9000/README.md

 `etcd` has a very simple [curlable API](http://github.com/coreos/etcd), which you can use in lieu of `dump`.

-### Deleting the contents of the store

-   hm9000 clear_store --config=./local_config.json

-will delete the entire contents of the store.
-Useful when testing various scenarios.

 ## HM9000 Config

 HM9000 is configured using a JSON file.
 Here are the available entries: